Slmaking/Slmaking.github.io/README.md

 ## **Meet Mohammad: The Fearless Explorer and Master of Laughter!**

-I'm a data scientist with a strong foundation in statistical analysis and machine learning.
+I'm a data scientist with a background in statistical analysis and machine learning.
 I've had the opportunity to work in diverse industries, including transportation, traffic safety, urban planning, insurance, and telematics data.
 Ever met someone who not only embraces challenges but greets them with a witty one-liner and a smile?
 That's Mohammad for you!

 I must admit, it's not common for someone to praise themselves, but here goes.
 We all know that in this world, we tend to be self-interested individuals who enjoy helping each other.
 With that in mind, I'd like to share my journey from a land far far away to my new home in Canada.